-Because of the sedentary office lifestyle that so many of us live, back pain has become a common occurrence.
+At Lake Shore PT in Ronkonkoma, back pain is a common complaint from our patients.
+Because of the sedentary lifestyle that so many of us live, back pain has become a common occurrence.
 Whether people experience acute pain or a chronic condition, many people have accepted this as part of their life.

 And, this rarely ends at the spine.
 The spine is connected to the rest of the body.
-Therefore, it’s common for pain in the spine to move elsewhere, affecting other areas.
-In this post, we’ll discuss some of the causes of acute and chronic back pain, back pain treatments, and recommended exercises.
+Therefore, it’s common for pain to move elsewhere, affecting other areas.
+In this post, we’ll discuss some of the causes of acute and chronic back pain, as well as physical therapy treatments for back pain.

 Cause #1: Text Neck

 Some say that sitting’s the new smoking.
-However, when it comes to neck pain, texting is the real culprit.
-Like people in other countries, Americans today tend to stare at their phones for hours on end.
+However, when it comes to neck pain, texting or working on a laptop are the real culprits.
+Americans today tend to stare at their devices for hours on end.

-Unfortunately, this habit has serious consequences for your body’s wellness.
+Unfortunately, at Lake Shore Physical Therapy, we’ve seen this habit have serious consequences.
 By craning your neck down to look at your phone, you’re causing the muscles, tendons and ligaments strain.

 In addition to causing pain in the general neck area, text neck also creates other issues.
 Consistently looking at the phone may lead to severe pain and/or spasms in the back and shoulders.
 If this action pinches a cervical nerve, then pain may radiate into other parts of the body, like the arms and hands.

 This posture can also cause the spine to undergo other, more arthritic adjustments.
-The same phenomenon occurs when office employees look at their monitors in an unhealthy manner.
+The same will happen when you look at laptop screens all day.

 Back Pain Treatment